UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 this declaration may be freely copied in any form, but only in its entirety through this notice.

-This manifesto was first concived at the Snowbird meeting in Utah in early 2001
+This manifesto was first conceived at the Snowbird meeting in Utah in early 2001

 ## DevOps
 <image src="./img/Devops-toolchain.png">
-   <span style="font-size:10px">The DevOps Loop includes both the traditional SDLC and the Organistational tasks of the release</span>
+   <span style="font-size:10px">The DevOps Loop includes both the traditional SDLC and the Organisational tasks of the release</span>
 From the [GitLab DevOps] Page(https://about.gitlab.com/topics/devops/)

 DevOps can be best explained as people working together to conceive, build and deliver secure software at top speed.
 DevOps practices enable software developers (devs) and operations (ops) teams to accelerate delivery through automation, collaboration, fast feedback, and iterative improvement.